 Boschendal Wine Estate

 The manor house at Boschendal is not as old as Vergelegen but arguably it’s a more attractive example of Cape Dutch architecture.
 The current manor house was built in 1812.
-Here you can tour the manor house, furnished in period style, sample their wines, enjoy their traditional Cape restaurant or opt to take a gourmet picnic to eat in their edenesque grounds.
-Boschendal lies between Stellenbosch and Franschhoek.its a
+Here you can see the manor house, mainly from outside, sample their wines, enjoy their traditional Cape restaurant or opt to take a gourmet picnic to eat in their edenesque grounds.
+The garden has also recently been revitalized and is well-worth some time.
+Boschendal lies between Stellenbosch and Franschhoek.

 Hotels in Cape Dutch Homesteads